linda5mith/PhagePleats/README.md

 # PhagePleats 🧵🦠

-**PhagePleats** is a tool for taxonomically classifying dsDNA bacteriophages of the order Caudoviricetes
+**PhagePleats** is a tool for taxonomically classifying dsDNA bacteriophages of the order Caudoviricetes.

-## 🚀 Features
+## Features

 - 🔬 Predict taxonomic ranks (Order, Family, Subfamily, Genus) of your phage
 - 🧬 Compute % shared proteins and distance between input phage genomes and established taxonomic ranks